-The manifestation of graph-theoretic methods in mathematics education research: A metasummary of intercontinental conference proceedings
+The manifestation of graph-theoretic methods in mathematics education research

 RUME 26, Omaha, NE, February 2024